 - Sales Performance

-Google Analytics allows you to track the shopping behavior on your website.
-This will give you all the details about how many people visited your product, how many people added that product into their cart, and how many people ended up with purchasing that product.
+Analytify allows you to track the shopping behavior on your website, which is very important after you start your WooCommerce store.
+This will give you all the details about how many people visited your product, how many people added that product to their cart, and how many people ended up purchasing that product.

-Once you have all the data, you can utilize this data to optimize the products on your store to enhance the sales.
+Once you have all the data, you can utilize this data to optimize the products in your store to enhance sales.

 Inside the Sales performance, you can track all the transactions made by your customers in your store.
 Furthermore, you can check other details about tax, shipping refund, and coupons.
 It can help you to make your balance sheet.

-I think you got enough idea about how Google Analytics tracking for E-commerce works.
+Now, you got enough idea about how Google Analytics tracking works for E-commerce.
+Now, here we will discuss How To Track WooCommerce Sales Using Google Analytics.
 This is a little complex for most of the store owners.
-To make the reporting and tracking easy you can use the Analytify and Enhanced ECommerce Tracking for WooCommerce addon.
+To make the reporting and tracking easy, you can use the Analytify and Enhanced ECommerce Tracking for WooCommerce addon.

 This addon will give you all the reporting and tracking from Google Analytics right inside your WordPress Dashboard.